 Last year, Nabucco died when gas supplier Azerbaijan chose to participate in the Trans Adriatic Pipeline instead, a joint venture between Switzerland’s Axpo, Norway’s Statoil and Germany’s E.ON companies.

 European companies were also heavily involved in South Stream.
 France’s EDF, Italy’s Eni and Germany’s Wintershall had partnered with Gazprom to build it while Germany’s Siemens was contracted to supply the control systems.

 That did not stop the European Commission from leaning heavily on prospective partner countries, notably Bulgaria, to suspend their participation in the project after Russia invaded Ukraine in March.

-The countries in the European Union get roughly a quarter of their gas from Russia but many of the new member states in Russia’s former sphere of influence are almost wholly dependent on it.
+The countries in the EU get roughly a quarter of their gas from Russia, but many of the new member states in Russia’s former sphere of influence are almost wholly dependent on it.

 In the wake of the Crimean crisis, leaders asked the European Commission to draft proposals for reducing that dependence.
 Options are raising storage capacity — which European countries have already done since Russia twice shut gas transfers to Ukraine in 2006 and 2009, leaving other countries in the cold — and building more interconnectors to enable gas that is imported from Norway, Qatar or even the United States to flow the other way, preventing Russia from blackmailing former satellite states in Eastern Europe.